goldendict/goldendict/README.md

     qmake "CONFIG+=no_qtmultimedia_player"

+### Building with Qt WebEngine instead of Qt WebKit

+The Qt WebEngine-based version of GoldenDict is work in progress.
+Many features don't work yet.
+In order to test it, pass `"CONFIG+=use_qtwebengine"` to `qmake`.

 <b>NB:</b> All additional settings for `qmake` that you need must be combined in one `qmake` launch, for example:

     qmake "CONFIG+=zim_support" "CONFIG+=no_extra_tiff_handler" "CONFIG+=no_ffmpeg_player"